lse-ds205/rag-fact-sheets/README.md

 ### 6. Dotenv setup:

 1. Create a .env file in the root directory
-2. Copy and paste the contents of ./.env.sample to the .env file.
+2. Copy and paste the contents of .env.sample to the .env file.
 3. Replace "your-api-key" with your Nebius API key and "your-home-dir" with your home directory.

 ### 7. Generate Embeddings